mihnea-radulescu/imagefanreloaded/README.md

 * key Tab for cycling through controls in the active tab
 * keys N, C and M for changing folder ordering between name ascending, creation time descending and last modification time descending
 * keys + and - for changing thumbnail size by an increment of 50 pixels
-* key R for toggling recursive folder access, and key combo Shift+R for toggling persistent recursive folder access
+* key R for toggling recursive folder access
 * keys Up, Down, Left and Right for back and forward navigation through the folders tree, thumbnails and opened images
 * keys PageUp and PageDown for scrolling through thumbnails
 * key Enter for entering image view and zoomed image view modes